capital-G/supercollider-wiki/Home.md

 - Requesting a feature
 - Reporting a bug
 - Translating the IDE into a language you know (see [Additional resources](#Additional-resources) below)
-- Creating a [request for comments (RFC)](https://github.com/supercollider/rfcs) to propose 'something big'
+- Creating a [Request for Comments (RFC)](https://github.com/supercollider/rfcs) to propose 'something big'

 If you're new to this project, check out the issues tagged ["good first issue"](https://github.com/supercollider/supercollider/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) – fixing one of these is a great way to get started as a contributor!